dnsimple/dnsimple-support/content/articles/multi-factor-authentication.md

 1. Log in to DNSimple with your username and password.

-1. If the credentials are correct, you'll see a 2-Step Verification window which may look different depending on whether you also have a security key enabled.
+1. If the credentials are correct, you'll see a 2-Step Verification window which may look different if you also have a security key enabled.

-    If you also have a security key enabled as an MFA method, it will be the default authentication method displayed.
+    If you have a security key enabled, it will be the default authentication method displayed.
 Click <label>Use one-time password</label> to switch to using a one-time password for the second verification step.

     ![Multi-factor authentication](/files/mfa-login-use-one-time-password.png)